-Tim Curry was born on April 19, 1946, in Grappenhall, England.
+Tim Curry was born in Grappenhall, England, in 1946.
 He shot to fame as Dr. Frank-N-Furter in the stage (1973) and film (1975) productions of The Rocky Horror Picture Show, and later earned notice for his villainous movie and TV characters.
-Curry claimed his third Tony Award nomination in 2005 for his performance in Monty Python's Spamalot, and has remained busy as a voiceover actor.
+Curry claimed his third Tony Award nomination in 2005 for his performance in Monty Python's Spamalot and has remained busy as a voiceover actor.

-Timothy James Curry was born on April 19, 1946, in Grappenhall, Warrington, England, the son of a Methodist Royal Navy chaplain and a school secretary.
+Timothy James Curry was born on April 19, 1946, in Grappenhall, Cheshire, England, to a Methodist Royal Navy chaplain and a school secretary.
 He displayed a gift for singing at an early age, performing as a boy soprano for a church choir at the age of 6.